 “I am incredibly humbled,” Lee said.
 “It was an honor to be nominated and reach the finals, so to be selected among this incredible group of individuals is pretty special.
 It is great to be the fifth wrestler to win the award, and it is really special to be able to represent the University of Iowa.
 I am happy to share this award with Sabrina.
 All of the finalists are deserving.
 I am very surprised and very thankful.”

-Lee is the fourth wrestler to be recognized.
+Lee is the fifth wrestler to be recognized.
 He joins Bruce Baumgartner, Rulon Gardner, John Smith, and Kyle Snyder as past amateur wrestling award winners.

 He and Ionescu were selected among 10 finalists, including Evita Griskenas (USA rhythmic gymnastics), Grant Holloway (Florida track & field), Markus Howard (Marquette basketball), Trevor Lawrence (Clemson football), Dana Rettke (Wisconsin volleyball), Kyla Ross (UCLA gymnastics), Megan Taylor (Maryland lacrosse), and Abby Weitzeil (Cal swimming & diving).